charlottegiseleweil/pdm_report/src_drafts/old_versions/03_Litt_review Dec17.md

 ![Chloropleth map, graduate symbol map, dot density map [@datavizz], and heatmap/isopleth [@heatmap_img] (figures to be merged {todo MERGE SUBFIGURES})](../images/subfigures/map1/map1.png)

 #### Contour maps
 Also know by contour maps, or isarithmic maps, isopleth maps they display variable with contour lines (isopleths) joining the points where the variable has a constant value.
 For example in the field of ecoogy, isoflors are isopleths connecting areas of comparable biological diversity [@isoflor].
-Color fills may be used to enhance the map patterb

 {>> removed : Dasymetric map (very little used) <<}